top of page

 POV

-I’d like to explore ways to provide options for users to select easier route options because some intersections and roundabouts are very difficult to cross during busy traffic hours.
+• I want to explore ways to provide users with easier route options.
+During busy traffic hours, some intersections and roundabouts are very difficult to cross.

 HMV Statements: